nih-cfde/organization/README.md

 [Project Management Resources](/projectmanagement/README.md): Resources for Project Management including <b>Personnel</b>, <b>GitHub Guides</b>, and <b>Reporting</b>.

 [Points of Contact](PointsOfContact.md): Admin and group points of contact.
-For a full CFDE directory see: [Onboarded CFDE Members](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing).
+For a full CFDE directory see [Onboarded CFDE Members](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing).

 [Announcements and Links](https://github.com/nih-cfde/Announcements/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+Announcements):
 Contribute links and other announcements to our consortium summary email by replying to the linked issue.